Prizegiving ceremonies at school are a similar experience when you are a parent as when you were a child.

 Of course, as a parent, you feel immensely proud when your child steps up for their book tokens on three separate occasions (Exceptional Student, Effort in Food Technology and Surrey Schools Trampolining).
 In fact, you are so proud, you nudge your two immediate neighbours urging them to clap a little bit louder.

 Two hours later, just as the keynote speaker (first ever Head Girl from 1964) nervously steps up for the main speech, there is a kerfuffle outside as some ruffian runs past the open double-doors singing ‘Ole - Ole - Ole - Ole.
 Eng-LAND.
 Eng-LAND’.
-You smile to yourself as six teachers simultaneously arise from their seats and run menacingly (while skillfully appearing to be walking fast) to identify and silence the culprit (using force).
+You smile to yourself as six teachers simultaneously arise from their seats and run menacingly (while skilfully appearing to be walking fast) to identify and silence the culprit (using force).

 You decide to seek the individual out later, give him a lift to hospital and reward him with the inflatable England gloves.